MLH/mlh-hackathon-rules/Cheating Response Procedure.md

 - Do not ask for their advice on how to deal with the complaint.
 This is a staff responsibility
 - Do not offer them input into penalties.
 This is the staff's responsibility

-Once something is reported to a staff member, immediately contact the League Team.
+Once something is reported to a staff member, immediately contact the League Team at league@mlh.io.
 The league team currently consists of:

-- Tim Fogarty - tim@mlh.io
-- Shy Ruparel - shy@mlh.io
+- Chi Nguyen - chi@mlh.io
 - Carl Domingo - carl@mlh.io

 You can contact them on slack (where you can also find their cell numbers).
 The main objectives of the meeting with the League Team are to find out the following: